futuregrid/manual/doc/source/genesis.rst

      "uva-idp-group.2010" -> "Client Cert EFC05BB7-295A-B313-E0E0-95A8CE61EB68"
      $XCG>

-The output from the post-login whoami command indicates that I have 2 new certificates - one that asserts that I am user jfk3w, and another that asserts that I have the permissions of the group "uva-idp-group.2010".
+The output from the post-login whoami command indicates that you have 2 new certificates - one that asserts that you are user jfk3w, and another that asserts that you have the permissions of the group "uva-idp-group.2010".
 The XCG uses the uva-idp-group.2010 to set permissions for all approved XCG users.
-Your membership in this group is done by XCG administrators when you account is created.
+Your membership in this group is done by XCG administrators when your account is created.
 If you later create new groups or are added to other existing groups, your login will automatically acquire the extra credentials to assert that you are a member of that group (assuming the group allows you access).